~ ixöq partners ~

 ixöq's success and value to the women of Guatemala are dependent on our partnerships with local community groups.
 The women artisans we work with are employed by these groups, from whom they receive the training, support and supplies needed for their craft, as well as market opportunities that otherwise may be inaccessible.
 Many of the products are handmade in the homes of the women, allowing them the flexibility to maintain their home while also contributing financially to their and their family's livelihood.
 Through this work the women feel more empowered and gain financial independence and stability.

-The three groups we currently work with in Guatemala are ASPECOM, a women’s cooperative in San Cristóbal, Totonicapan; Manos Cruceñas, the artesinia program of Amigos de Santa Cruz in the village of Santa Cruz la Laguna; and Asociación Lemá, a women’s weaving cooperative in the village of San Juan la Laguna.
+We currently work with two different groups in Guatemala: ASPECOM, a women’s cooperative in San Cristóbal, Totonicapan; & Manos Cruceñas, the artesinia program of Amigos de Santa Cruz in the village of Santa Cruz la Laguna.
+Through these groups we provide employment to over 30 women artisans.

 ASPECOM (Asociacion Pensamiento y Corazón de las Mujeres or The Women's Thinking and Caring Association) is the most active of ixöq's list of partners since we work with them on the woven plastic cesta totes and boxi storage containers.
 Founded by Rutilia Ramos in 1976 in the town of San Cristóbal, Totonicapán, ASPECOM is a small group of women, originally comprised of single parents or widows needing additional income for their families.